lokesh234/DataVizFinalProject/README.md

 ## Acknowledgements

 I would like to acknowledge Prof. Kelleher for his teaching and his time in helping me figure out how to make a vertical bar chart and pie chart for my final project.
 I would also like to thank all the developer of the respective libraries I am using for my final project.
-My project would not have been possible if not Prof. Kelleher and the respective libraries.
+My project would not have been possible without Prof. Kelleher and the respective developers.